tsuki0805/CS5500_OfferPlus/README.md

 ## Features Delivered
 During the development process, the following features were implemented:
 - Get the user’s daily activities detail by date and category
+- Get the user’s daily activities summary by date and category
 - Compare user’s activities distance on a specific day and get its environmental impact
-- Get the user’s daily activities summary by date and category
+- Get user's daily physical activity calorie consumption on a specific day
-- Update or delete daily activities detail data
+- Add or delete daily activities detail data
-- Update or delete daily activities summary data
+- Add or delete daily activities summary data

 ## Code/Test Metrics
 The total number of lines of code in the project is ~1900, with a test coverage of 100% for class, 68.3% for method.